🔍 공개 퀴즈 검색

 What is the main idea of a paragraph?

-1. The last sentence
+1. The last sentence of the paragraph

-3. The most important point about the topic ✓
+2. The most important point about the topic ✓

-4. The longest sentence
+4. The longest sentence in the paragraph

 What is the difference between topic and main idea?

-1. They are the same thing
+1. They are exactly the same thing

-2. Topic is a word/phrase; main idea is a complete sentence ✓
+4. Topic is a word/phrase; main idea is a complete sentence ✓

 Where is the topic sentence MOST commonly found?